krzysztofzablocki/Sourcery/README.md

 - `typeName` <- name of type of associated value (*TypeName*)
 - `unwrappedTypeName` <- shorthand for `typeName.unwrappedTypeName`
 - `isOptional` <- shorthand for `typeName.isOptional`
+- `isImplicitlyUnwrappedOptional` <- shorthand for `typeName. isImplicitlyUnwrappedOptional `
 - `isTuple` <- shorthand for `typeName.isTuple`

 </details>